 Our mission is to make the data processing and control compliance process as painless as possible for PurelyHR™ customers.
-Below you will find an outline of the features PurelyHR is equipped with to help you be compliant and new updates were implementing by the GDPR effective date, which is May 25th, 2018.
+Below you will find an outline of the features PurelyHR is equipped with to help you be compliant and new updates that were implemented by the GDPR effective date, which is May 25th, 2018.

 In the rare event of a data breach, our system is setup to detect and notify our customers of any incidents.
 Once a breach has been detected, we will notify affected users without undue delay so that they can take appropriate protective steps.

 All PurelyHR™ users have access to view their personal data used in the system except when Account Administrators manually set the “Profile Information View” setting to MINIMAL in the Staff™ Account Settings.
 At this point, users can view only basic profile information (their name, email address, job title, hired date, department, and office).
 In order to avoid issues and allow users to access all their personal information, Account Administrators should verify that the default setting for information viewable in profile is set to ALL.

 Data Subjects personal information stored in PurelyHR™ is self-editable when a setting is enabled for employees.
 Account Administrators can control this parameter in the Account Settings in the Staff™ module.
 In the case where Data Controllers choose to restrict profile information editing, Data Subjects will need to request changes to their Account Administrators, who have access to edit information on their behalf.

 The Data Controller have control over the fate of the user’s information.
 PurelyHRTM has granted Account Administrators access to permanently delete disabled users from their account at their own convenience upon request from the Data Subject.